 1. Substantive degrees, diplomas, certificates, fellowships, scholarships, exhibitions and prizes shall be awarded by authority of the Senate on such conditions as may be prescribed by the Charter, Statutes, Ordinances and Regulations.

 2. Awards shall be conferred in person or in absentia at the Congregation next following their award by the Senate unless a candidate has requested that his/her award be conferred at a later Congregation.
-Exceptionally, the Registrar or Academic Registrar may waive this requirement and permit an award to be conferred at a date other than a congregation.
+Exceptionally, the Academic Registrar or nominee may waive this requirement and permit an award to be conferred at a date other than a congregation.

 3. Staff candidates for research degrees shall be presented by the Vice-Chancellor or in his/her absence by some other Senior Officer of the University.

-4. Candidates for degrees shall be presented at a Congregation by the Dean of the Faculty concerned or in his/her absence by some other member of the Board of the Faculty.
+4. Candidates for degrees shall be presented at a Congregation by the Dean of the School concerned.

 5. No person shall be admitted to an award in the University unless he/she has paid the fees prescribed by Regulations and has satisfied all other Regulations.